Supplemental Pay for Occasional Additional Services for Exempt Staff

 - Vice President for Human Resources

-- Supplemental Pay may be used to provide compensation for occasional services provided to the university by an employee outside of the normal work effort of his/her Professional Staff Exempt position.
+- Supplemental Pay may be used to provide compensation for occasional services provided to the university by an employee outside of the normal work effort of their Exempt staff role.
 The responsibilities performed must be

 - Outside the scope of an employee’s university job responsibilities,

 - Not related to a service that would otherwise be provided by the employee’s department,

 - Usually for services conducted for a department other than the department where the employee’s position is assigned.

 - Additional compensation for temporary assignments of higher-level, more complex responsibilities may be considered under the criteria provided within the Professional Staff Temporary Pay policy.

 - The employee’s current position description should be reviewed by the department to confirm that the supplemental responsibilities are not part of the employee’s normal work effort or a service that would otherwise be provided by the employee’s department.